1. Writing

 Fiction | Asphyxia by Violette Leduc

-Fiction, Fiction, Staff Picks, Writing
+Fiction, Fiction, Writing

 My mother never gave me her hand… She always helped me on and off pavements by pinching my frock or coat very lightly at the spot where the armhole provides a grip.
 It humiliated me.
 I felt I was inside the body of an old horse with my carter dragging me along by one ear… One afternoon, as a gleaming carriage sped past, splattering the leaden summer with its reflections, I pushed the hand away right in the middle of the road.
 She pinched the cloth […]